benbhall/benbhall.github.io/_pages/about.md

 ## Awards

-- 1 Jan 2019 - CodeProject MVP 2019 [MVA Most Valuable Author Award](https://www.codeproject.com/Competitions/1071/CodeProject-MVP-2019.aspx) - ‘We recognize and value your exceptional contributions and commitment to the technical communities worldwide.
+- 1 Jan 2019 - CodeProject MVP 2019 [MVA Most Valuable Author Award](https://www.codeproject.com/Competitions/1071/CodeProject-MVP-2019.aspx) - 'We recognize and value your exceptional contributions and commitment to the technical communities worldwide.
 By sharing your real world expertise and technical skills, you demonstrate outstanding technical community leadership.'
 - 15 Nov 2018 - First Prize: [Best Article of October 2018](https://www.codeproject.com/Competitions/1064/Best-Article-of-October-2018.aspx) with A Re-Introduction to C# References Post C# 7
 - 24 Aug 2018 First Prize: [Best Article of July 2018](https://www.codeproject.com/Competitions/1058/Best-Article-of-July-2018.aspx) with A Super-Simplified Explanation of .NET Garbage Collection
 - 18 May 2018 First Prize: [Best C# Article of April 2018](https://www.codeproject.com/Competitions/1041/Best-Csharp-Article-of-April-2018.aspx) with C# Debug vs. Release Builds and Debugging in Visual Studio – from Novice to Expert in One Blog Article